curl/everything-curl/source/reportvuln.md

   the same manner we always announce releases—it gets sent to the curl-announce, curl-library and curl-users mailing lists.

-- The security web page on the website should get the new vulnerability mentioned.
+- The security webpage on the website should get the new vulnerability mentioned.

 ## curl-security@haxx.se